The American Flâneur

 The companion volume to "Early Jazz," tracing the continued development of the genre from 1930-1945.

-ESSENTIAL Currently out-of-print, but generally still available through third-party sellers (check Amazon), this outstanding reference profiled all of the jazz legends while most of them were still alive - including their home addresses!
+ESSENTIAL Currently out-of-print, but generally still available through third-party sellers (available here through Amazon), this outstanding reference profiled all of the jazz legends while most of them were still alive - including their home addresses!
 With well over 200 photographs.

 Henri Selmer Paris Manufacturers of some of the finest musical instruments in the world - for well over 100 years.
 And yes, I think taking up a musical instrument of your choice to round out your life and make yourself more interesting is a very good thing.
 If you can afford it, this is the place to go.